 Letters of Recommendation

-Letters of recommendation are not required and will only be accepted electronically.
+Letters of recommendation are not required and are strongly encouraged to only be submitted electronically.
 If you have a coach, teacher, counselor, or mentor interested in writing you a letter of recommendation, they can make their recommendation electronically through either an organization's national website or the USC Sorority Recruitment Letter of Recommendation form.

 If you're a legacy of one of our 13 chapters, we recommend having your family member use the national website to submit a legacy form to ensure required information is submitted.
 If an electronic version cannot be submitted, the form can be submitted through our Letter of Recommendation form or can be mailed to: